Ixodes pacificus

-Ixodes pacificus, the western black-legged tick, is a species of parasitic tick found on the western coast of North America.
-I. pacificus is a member of the Ixodidae (hard-bodied) family.
-It is the principal vector of Lyme disease in that region.
-I. pacificus typically feeds on lizards and small mammals therefore its rate of transmission of Lyme disease to humans is around 1% of adults.
+Ixodes pacificus, the western black-legged tick, is a species of tick found on the western coast of North America.
+The western black-legged tick is a hard tick, i.e., a member of the family Ixodidae.
+The larvae and nymphs typically feed on lizards and small mammals, while adults typically feed on deer.
 It is an ectoparasite that attaches itself to the outside of its host and feeds on the host's blood.
 It can have a heteroxenous lifestyle or monoxenous life cycle depending on how many hosts it feeds on in each cycle.
-I. pacificus has a four stage life cycle that takes around 3 years to complete.
-These stages include egg, larva, nymph, and adult.
+I. pacificus has a four-stage life cycle that takes around 3 years to complete; these stages include egg, larva, nymph, and adult.
 They prefer dense woodland habitats or areas of brush and tall grass.

+It is the principal vector of Lyme disease in that region, while the deer tick, Ixodes scapularis, is the vector to the east.

 Description

 Belonging to the family Ixodidae, the western black-legged tick is considered a slow-feeding hard tick which possesses a plated body armor.
 It is primarily found in the western region of the United States, particularly in northern California, and in western Canada.

 An adult male is around 2.54 mm in size, oval-shaped, and brownish-black in color.
-Due to the presence of a scutum on the dorsal side of the male, they are unable to feed in large quantities.
+Due to the presence of a hard plate or scutum that completely covers the dorsal side of the male, they are unable to feed in large quantities.
 Therefore, males of this species are unable to become engorged.

-An unfed adult female is around 3.18 mm in size, has a brown-black plate on the anterior back, an orange abdomen, and forward-projecting mouth-parts which enable feeding.
+An unfed adult female is around 3.18 mm in size, has a brown-black scutum on the anterior back, an orange abdomen, and forward-projecting mouth-parts which enable feeding.
 While feeding, the adult female may engorge and expand to 9.5 mm or longer.